republik/plattform/WIP-extension.md

 Q:

-- [ ] Can memberships from ABO_GIVE pledges be extended if unclaimed?
+- [x] Can memberships from ABO_GIVE pledges be extended if unclaimed? _No._
-- [ ] Can non-active membership be extended?
-This might reactivate cancelled memberships, or stack unused membershipPeriods onto a membership.
+- [x] Can non-active membership be extended?
+This might reactivate cancelled memberships, or stack unused membershipPeriods onto a membership. _No._
-- [ ] How often, how many periods can a membership be extended?
+- [x] How often, how many periods can a membership be extended? _Once if active or inactive but used before._
 - [x] Is FE aware of current crowdfunding phase? _Yes_

 Flow to determine whether a prolong `packageOption` is returned.